masoom1111/portfolio/Part2Project.md

 The main things which came out here was the storyline looked coherent.
 Some nuances which were pointed were to make the labels horizontal in the timeline visualizations and bold them.
 Another suggestion was to make a timelapse of Polio cases over the year.
 Also to make the map colors coherent and avoiding the blue and making it red so its uniform throughout.

 ### Changes I plan to implement for final project presentation

+I plan to implement a historical drive in polio and focus on the negative effect of not taking a vaccine, so the audience can see the "LOW" and then transition into a "HIGH".
+I plan to make some tweaks in my labelling of certain visualizations and need to cite the images.
+The visualization should be in a new HTML section and not squeeze them with the text.
+Adding texts to support, would also be useful in some cases, to provide the audience with some takeaways.
+Some tweaks I plan to make is to add another interactive visualization, to show the negative impact, also if possible to showcase a worldwide data set for comparison of COVID with polio.
+Apart from that, I plan to make the trust rate visualization, like a timeline and get the user to ponder and resonate with the visualization.
+Lastly, the forecast shows a "HIGH" point they can witness in the future, with the herd immunity and then conlcude with the call of action.

 ## Moodboard